+1

-- i.
+2 i.
 Court ordered

-- ii.
-Economically disadvantaged (must meet federal income guidelines)
+3 ii.
+Economically disadvantaged (must meet federal income

+4 guidelines)

-- iii.
+5 iii.
 Previously or currently enrolled in an Alternative Program

-- iv.
+6 iv.
 Pregnancy

-- v.
+7 v.
 Teen parent

-- vi.
-Medical, mental, or physical condition which interferes with regular school attendance
+8 vi.
+Medical, mental, or physical condition which interferes with

+9 regular school attendance

-- vii.
+10 vii.
 Home school validation

-- viii.
+11 viii.
 Incarcerated

-- ix.
+12 ix.
 Probationers Educational Growth program client

-- x.
+13 x.
 Thirteenth year student not meeting graduation requirements

-- xi.
+14 xi.
 Legally emancipated minor

-- xii.
+15 xii.
 Twelfth grade option student

+16 All.
+I Wellth grade option stadent

-H. Participation in Graduation Ceremonies
+17 Н. Participation in Graduation Ceremonies

+11. Faiticipation in Graduation Geremonies

+18 1.
+Seniors participating in high school graduation ceremonies shall have

+19

+20 completed all requirements for graduation as set forth in this Student

+21 Progression Plan.
+Seniors receiving a Certificate of Completion or a Special

+22 Certificate of Completion will also be eligible to participate in the ceremonies.

+23 Amended 06-28-94

+24
-- 1. Seniors participating in high school graduation ceremonies shall have completed all requirements for graduation as set forth in this Student Progression Plan.
-Seniors receiving a Certificate of Completion or a Special Certificate of Completion will also be eligible to participate in the ceremonies.
-Amended 06-28-94 - 2.
-Graduation ceremonies will be scheduled at the end of the regular academic year and at the close of the second summer session each year.

-I. Florida Bright Futures Scholarship Program

-Amended 7-15-03, 07-01-04, 07-01-06, and 07-01-08
+- 2. Graduation ceremonies will be scheduled at the end of the regular academic year and at the close of the second summer session each year. - I. Florida Bright Futures Scholarship Program Amended 7-15-03, 07-01-04, 07-01-06, and 07-01-08